peterthehammer1/FongoAI/ENHANCEMENT_CHECKLIST.md

 ### 4. If Something Breaks
 - [ ] Check `pm2 logs nucleusai` on server
-- [ ] Check webhook response in Retell AI dashboard
+- [ ] Check webhook response in Nucleus AI dashboard
 - [ ] Rollback using instructions in `WORKING_PROMPT_BACKUP.md`
 - [ ] Document what went wrong